clubixmx/whatsapp-sdk/README.md

-# SDK for Whatsapp api for Java
+# SDK for Whatsapp Meta api for Java